MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-08-06-IBM-MobileFirst-API-26-Android.md

 This restriction is only for apps that are distributed through the Google Play Store and is not applicable to apps distributed through App Center.

+Update: To keep your existing MobileFirst v7.1 apps compatible with API level 26, upgrade to the iFix 7.1.0.0-MFPF-IF201810081403.

+No action is required for apps built on MobileFirst v8.0

 >**Note:** *An issue exists with Push Notifications when hybrid apps built on MobileFirst v7.1 are targeted to API Level 26 or above.
 An iFix for this issue will be soon rolled out.*